klaytn/servicechain-deploy/README.md

     If you are already using a different version of Node.js, use the Node Version Manager ([NVM](https://github.com/nvm-sh/nvm)) to install a Node.js with the version supported by caver-js along with the existing Node.js.

+5. `jq`, `curl`, `tr`
+    These binaries are commonly installed in most systems, however if your host does not have one, please install required package.

 ## Configure
 Before running **klaytn-terraform**, you need to configure it.
+You can use `0.prepare.sh` to configure with default settings.

+These are the actions performed by `0.prepare.sh` and what you need to do if you want to configure on your own, without using `0.prepare.sh`.

 1. Create AWS VPC and subnets